a-n-rose/a-n-rose.github.io/_posts/2018-08-23-noise-how-i-love-you.md

 To see what the noise reduction and volume matching process look like, here is an example of a 'target sound', in this case a dove, and a user's mimic of that sound.
-(Visualizations created using <a href="https://www.audacityteam.org/">Adacity</a>)
+(Dove recording from <a href="https://freesound.org/">Freesound</a>; visualizations created using <a href="https://www.audacityteam.org/">Adacity</a>)
 ##### Figure 1: Audio Signal of Dove
 ![Imgur](https://i.imgur.com/RZoV918.png)
 ##### Figure 2: User's Mimic Before Preprocessing